 Whenever a sickness outbreak is detected, the park authorities try to separate the disease-free herds from the infected herds.
 This is why moving wild animals from one place to another is a lengthy process.

-Hopefully, you now understand why African buffaloes are part of the big 5, and why you have to be careful around them.
+Hopefully, you now understand why African buffaloes are part of the big 5, and why you must be careful around them.
 They are a very volatile and vengeful gang.